-On the Mount of Transfiguration, Jesus' disciples Peter, James, and John beheld the majesty of His glory.
-And from the mystery of a cloud they heard a voice proclaiming Him to be God's beloved Son, who is the fulfillment of the law and the prophets.
+On the Mount of Transfiguration, Jesus' disciples Peter, James, and John, beheld the majesty of His glory.
+And from the mystery of a cloud they heard a voice proclaiming Him to be God's beloved Son.

 Alleluia!
 The LORD has shown forth His glory.
 Praise, honor, majesty and glory to His name!
 Come, let us exalt the LORD our God, and worship in His presence, for the LORD our God is holy.